codeStG/capstone-2/UPER.md

 <h2>
     2. Planning the Solution
 </h2>
+<p>One key point I had to clarify before fully understanding where to begin
+     was my project structure.
+After cloning the repository, I learned that there was no <ins>src</ins> folder in my project and when trying to add a new package, I was not given the option.
+After verifying my work must be sorted into packages that are logically structured, I had to figure out how to create a package.
+I created a folder named src, but still was unable to create packages or classes from within it.
+Finally I figured out that I had to set the newly created src folder as the <ins>Sources Root</ins> in order to create new packages and classes inside of it.
+After figuring out how to allow for the proper structuring of my project, I moved on to identifying the details of the problem.</p>
-<p>The first step I took when planning my solution was to identify which game I would like to work on and why.
+<p>The next step I took when planning my solution was to identify which game I would like to work on and why.
 My
  initial thoughts were minesweeper, flappy bird, and snake.
 The reason for those choices were because they were each games that I found myself playing all the time growing up.
 After reading through the instructions for this project in great detail and reading through the article provided in our instructions, I decided to go down the path of